watusi/jquery-mobile-iscrollview/README.md

 This is a significant update from 1.1, and is much faster (as much as 10X) vs. 1.1 at certain operations.
 Initial construction and refresh are much faster than 1.1.

-I am preparing release notes, but wanted to make this preview available as soon as possible for testing.
-I would suggest that you approach this version as if you have never used it before.
-The documentation is up-to-date as far as I am aware.
+Please see the release notes for detailed change information.

 The most signficant change to be aware of is that you no longer need (and should not have) a protective `<div>` around your scrolled content.
 The widget creates this for you (and must do so for proper pull-down/pull-up operation.)

 The most significant known flaws are in pages that have input elements.
-On touch devices, you can scroll the entire page by dragging on an input element.
+On touch devices, you may be able to scroll the entire page by dragging on an input element.
 As well, it doesn't play well with the Mobile Safari Forms Assistant or other schemes that scroll the page when a virtual keyboard is used.
 This is an area that I am actively working on - I need it for my own work, so it will get fixed. ;) (The most likely approach I will take is to un-enhance the widget during input